 This year’s collaborative projects built on 15 projects that were funded last year to evaluate the AP’s role.
 You can access case studies from last year’s projects here.
 This year, the focus is on how the four collaborative projects extend, enhance and embed AP roles within their organisation to develop the quality of education.

 Final reports and case studies will be available on the Excellence Gateway in Spring 2020.
 Project leads will also be sharing their findings at this year’s national APP Conference, which takes place on 27 March 2020 in central Birmingham.
-Bookings for those external to the programme are now open.
 We expect places to book out fast – they did last year!
 The team will also be showcasing a new AP Guide: ‘How managers can support and develop Advanced Practitioners – an organisational approach’.
 This guide complements the existing suite of Guides and resources designed specifically for APs.

 The 2019–2020 collaborative projects are: